nikkifalicov/Tweet-Analysis-of-Representatives/README.txt

    necessary environment can be found here: https://courses.cs.washington.edu/courses/cse163/21su/software.html#vscode

-NB: There are spaces in every file that requires CSV reads.
-Please replace these
+NB: There are some spaces indicated in functions that read CSVs for absolute file paths.
-    as necessary with the file and folder paths relative to your working directory.
+    Please update these as necessary and relative to your working directory.